Tree0/Password-Generator/README.md

 # Random Password Generator

-I buid this project for Generating random password.
+I build this project for Generating random password.
 Where user can customize the password characters and length of the password.
 While building this project I learned about String.fromCharCode() method in JavaScript that can be used to convert a number to its associated ASCII Value.
 I also learned How to use Math.random() method to generate random values in a certain range.